About domain tables

 Record types

-The following types of data may be present in domain tables:
+The following types of data are often present in domain table data:

 Note